Former Lok Sabha speaker Manohar Joshi passes away; PM hails his stints as CM, parliamentarian | Politics

 - India

-Former Lok Sabha Speaker Manohar Joshi and Shiv Sena's suave face at a time when the party was known for its rustic and street politics, passed away at a Mumbai hospital on Friday.
+Former Lok Sabha Speaker Manohar Joshi, who was Shiv Sena's suave face at a time when the party was known for its rustic and street politics, passed away at a Mumbai hospital on Friday.

-Joshi (86) was admitted to Hinduja Hospital in the Intensive Care Unit (ICU) on February 21 after suffering cardiac arrest and passed away early Friday at the P.D.
-Hinduja Hospital.
+The 86-year-old former Maharashtra chief minister was admitted in the Intensive Care Unit (ICU) of P D Hinduja Hospital on February 21 after suffering a cardiac arrest.

 His last rites were performed with full state honours in the presence of former chief ministers Sharad Pawar, Sushilkumar Shinde and Uddhav Thackeray.

-He was admitted to the hospital in May last year after suffering a brain haemorrhage.
+He was admitted in the hospital in May last year after suffering a brain haemorrhage.

 During his tenure as the Lok Sabha Speaker, he strove to make parliamentary processes more vibrant and participative, the PM said.